 Substance abuse is one of the nation’s biggest public health challenges.
-The data behind it tells a story of pain and loss: emergency room visits, deaths, broken relationships, lost jobs, and careers.
+The data behind it tells a story of pain and loss: emergency room visits, deaths, broken relationships, and lost jobs.
 Given the toll on individuals and society, we must seek to understand the signs of addiction.
 When you see these signs, seek treatment at a substance abuse treatment center.

-And seeking help shouldn’t make you feel shame.
+Seeking help should never make you feel shame.
 No one purposely sets out to abuse substances.
-It happens for many different reasons, and the risk factors are often beyond your control — genetic, environmental, and societal.
+Addiction happens for many different reasons, and the risk factors are often beyond your control, such as genetic, environmental, and societal.
 Recognizing the signs of addiction can be the first step toward recovery.
 If you need treatment for an alcohol or drug addiction, contact the experts at Amatus Recovery Centers today.

 Signs of Addiction

 The signs of addiction are often subtle and occasionally hard to spot, partly because people with substance abuse challenges can skillfully hide their behaviors.
 That makes it difficult for friends and family, who may want to reach out but are nervous to do so for fear of straining the relationship.
 If you notice a certain string of problems in yourself or a loved one, it’s time to pay attention.

 Some of the most common signs of addiction include:

 - Engaging in risky behaviors, such as intoxicated driving

 - Change in eating habits

 No single one of these signs conclusively proves a problem with addiction.
 But multiple signs of addiction can indicate that treatment from a professional facility such as Amatus Recovery Centers is necessary.